 For the soup

-Meanwhile place the tomato sauce, 1/2 cup bean broth and 1/2 cup of cooked beans in a bowl or blender and blend until smooth.
+Meanwhile place the tomato sauce(including the onion and garlic), 1/2 cup bean broth and 1/2 cup of cooked beans in a bowl or blender and blend until smooth.
 If using a bowl, blend with an immersion blender.